kataup/cypress-course-for-beginners/lessons/lesson-4/EN-lesson.md

   - Show how to manage complex test data using arrays and objects.
 - **API Mocking with JSON:**
   - Demonstrate how to mock API responses in Cypress tests using JSON data.
-- **DOM Assertions:**
-  - Teach how to assert DOM element states and content based on test outcomes.